 2. So next time when you mow your lawn, do not try to have that nice look by using an edger.
 This does not look bad and bees will appreciate!

 3. 2005.6.18.
 My first shots of these flowers using a D70.
-Actually I may have some using my older camera.
+Actually I may have some shots from my even older cameras.
 But unless I was meticulous in naming my files (obvious I did not), it is not easy to find all the photos of the same plant.

 4. Same date.

 5. 2015.7.4.
 That Independence Day I shot bees on this plant and also crown vetch.
 It was pretty hot that day.
 You cannot really tell these are from a D700 while the previous ones from a D70.
-Camera quality matters little to image quality, but of course, D700 is easier to control.
+Camera quality matters little to image quality, but of course, D700 is easier to control (and can be cropped closer, so yes, more pixels will give you some advantages).

 6. It looks as though the flowers do have nectar!